 The world is drowning in trash.
 As a result, going zero waste has made its way into mainstream culture.
-Unlike previously when waste management was left to government facilities and manufacturers, individuals and households are taking steps to reduce waste.
+Unlike previously, when we left waste management to government facilities and manufacturers, individuals and households now take independent steps to reduce waste.
 If you're looking to join the movement, this article highlights achievable tips for zero waste living.

-As humans, we generate a lot of waste which increases our carbon footprint.
+As humans, we generate a lot of waste, increasing our carbon footprint.
 The amount of trash that ends up in landfills is at an all-time high.
 A study conducted by the EPA revealed that in the United States, individuals produce about 4.4 pounds of waste daily3.
 Numbers like these are sparking conversations and lifestyle changes.

 Bea Johnson is credited with beginning and popularising the mainstream zero waste lifestyle movement.
 The blogger, author, mother, and wife began to document her family's journey, debunking misconceptions and inspiring others.

-Since 2008, her family has been producing only a jar of trash yearly.
+She and her family have cut down their waste and the need to buy unnecessary, polluting items.
+Since 2008, her family has produced only a jar of trash yearly.
 Consequently, in 2013 she published her book, 'Zero Waste Home: The Ultimate Guide to Simplifying your Life by Reducing your Waste' (on amazon).
-She and her family have cut down their waste and the need to buy unnecessary, polluting items.

 Although zero-waste might seem impractical at first glance, you can take a series of easy steps to achieve, or at least get as close as practical, to a zero-waste lifestyle.
 Beyond buying new items at package-free stores, below you'll find essential and simple steps that anyone can take and apply.
 It all deals with principles and discipline.

 To simplify the "how to get started" process, keep in mind the 4RS: Refuse, Reduce, Reuse and Recycle.

 - Refusing or rejecting what you don't need.

 - Reuse to give items you own a second or new life.